apache/horaedb-docs/docs/src/en/ecosystem/influxdb.md

 ## Usage in Grafana

-CeresDB can be used as InfluxDB data source in Grafana.
+HoraeDB can be used as InfluxDB data source in Grafana.

 - Select InfluxDB type when add data source
 - Then input `http://{ip}:{5440}/influxdb/v1/` in HTTP URL.
 For local deployment, URL is http://localhost:5440/influxdb/v1/